JRedOW/CEN3031/README.md

 yarn db:start
 ```

-Now to migrate the database, migrate the database in the original terminal:
+Now to migrate the database, generate and confirm the migrations for the database in the original terminal:

 ```bash
 yarn db:push